 The good news arrived and you did it!
 Two lines on the pregnancy test and confirmed by blood test, you're officially pregnant.
 Congratulations!
 But why does it feel weird or off at times?
-Why do you feel you can not enjoy it fully?
-It’s simple, you experienced a very different journey to get there, with many obstacles faced and it will naturally have an influence on how you go through your pregnancy and manage the mental aspect of it.
+Why do you feel you cannot enjoy it fully?
+It’s simple: you experienced a very different journey to get there, with many obstacles faced, and it will naturally influence how you go through your pregnancy.

 It takes longer to realize you are pregnant